mdawar/pubsub/README.md

 broker.Unsubscribe(sub2, "actions", "testing")

 // Unsubscribe from all topics.
+// The channel will not be closed, it will only stop receiving messages.
 // Note: Specifying all the topics is much more efficient if performance is critical. broker.Unsubscribe(sub2)
 ```